World Animal Protection endorses the Plant Based Treaty and calls on world leaders to fix our global food system

 Following the IPCC report declaring a “code red for humanity”, the Treaty is calling on world leaders to overhaul one of the biggest drivers of the climate crisis: our food system

 More than 70 billion animals are farmed annually and, 50 billion of them spend their lives on factory farms.
 They are treated more like machines, than living, breathing, feeling animals.
-They endure short, miserable lives and are often confined together in cages, crates or pens, which prevents them from engaging in natural behaviors.
+They endure short, miserable lives and are often confined together in cages, crates or pens, which prevents them from engaging in natural behaviours.

 To stop the suffering, World Animal Protection has endorsed the Plant Based Treaty, an initiative designed to put food systems at the forefront of combating the climate crisis. and calls for an end to any expansion of factory farming.